TillF/WASA-SED/docs/index.md

 *Subasin-ID(upstream)*: Map-ID of sub-basin, which is located upstream of another sub-basin <br>
 *Subasin-ID(downstream)*:	Map-ID of sub-basin, which is located downstream of the previous sub-basin

-Example: This file defines the order of the calculation of the subbasins.
+Example: This file defines the order of the calculation of the sub-basins.
 All sub-basins must be listed before their corresponding outlet basins, otherwise an error is issued.
 For example, sub-basin No. 4 is upstream of sub-basin No. 10.
 Sub-basins No. 15 and 39 are also upstream of No. 10.
-The runoff of sub-basin No. 10 flows into sub-basin No. 50 etc. The subbasin at the outlet of the entire drainage system must drain to a subbasin labelled 999 or 9999.
+The runoff of sub-basin No. 10 flows into sub-basin No. 50 etc. The sub-basin at the outlet of the entire drainage system must drain to a sub-basin labelled 999 or 9999.

 **2)** ```river.dat```